9 Lesser Known Places Of Worship In Delhi We're Sure You Haven’t Been To Before!

 We all need some time of calmness in our life to overcome the usual chaos and the Free Church on Sansad Marg is just where you need to be for that!
-Fine designing, beautiful gardens and bright colours all around, this church has it all.
-Built in 1927, this church has a spacious seating arrangements and an open worship area in front of it.
+Fine design, beautiful gardens and bright colours all around, this church has it all.
+Built in 1927, this church has a spacious seating arrangement and an open worship area in front of it.

 Where | Free Church - No. 10, Sansad Marg, Janpath